-MSI Spatium M480 Play Review
+MSI Spatium M480 Play review

 The latest generation consoles, notably the Sony PlayStation 5 and the Microsoft Xbox Series X|S support high-speed storage solutions like PCIe Gen4 NVMe.
 This has pushed gaming to a whole new level.
 The PlayStation 5 has a generic PCIe x4 slot that allows users to plug in any SSD up to the M.2 2280 form factor.
-Jumping into this freedom of customization, companies have started to come up with custom-made solutions to suit the console the best.
+Jumping into this freedom of customization, companies have started to develop custom-made solutions to suit the console the best.
 MSI’s latest offering is one such product.

 Model NameSpatium M480 PCIe 4.0 NVMe M.2 Play